ericoporto/ags-manual-wiki/SystemRequirements.md

 - Windows Vista or higher
 - .NET Framework 4.5
-- Microsoft Visual C++ 2008 Service Pack 1 redistributable
+- Visual C++ Redistributable for Visual Studio 2015

 Note that games you create do **NOT** require .NET nor Visual C++ redistributable.

 Any games you create have these system requirements:

-- Windows XP or higher
+- Windows Vista or higher
 - DirectDraw, Direct3D 9, or OpenGL video support

 Game speed is affected by many factors, including how many objects/characters